 In fact, you will likely find it easier to drop passengers off at the intersection of Bell Street and Elliott Avenue, allowing them to take the pedestrian bridge over to the terminal.

 The easiest way to get to the drop off point is to drive into the port area on Elliott Avenue W (if coming from the south) or 15th Avenue W (if coming from the north).
-Here, you’ll drive until to reach an “S” shaped ramp with no name.
-It’s on the right just past the Magnolia Bridge if you’re coming for the north.
-(See the map below for a better description).
+Here, you’ll drive until to reach an the W Galer Street Flyover.
+The flyover is an “S” shaped ramp, but you’ll want to stay on the right-hand side.
+The ramp is right across from “Bell’ Occhio Home” — a home furnishing store.

-After turning off of Elliott/15th, you’ll stay to your right and follow the signs to the cruise port.
+After turning off of Elliott/15th onto the ramp, you’ll stay to your right and follow the signs to the cruise port.
 You’ll do a couple of loops to reach the port, but just follow the signs to passenger drop off.

 Photo: Michael Gray